 As the Amgen Biotech Experience develops new teaching resources, including other lab-based modules, we have rebranded the original ABE labs as the Foundations of Biotech labs.
 Although basically unchanged, all sequences have had their covers replaced to reflect the new Foundations of Biotech title.
-Other lab-based modules currently available are Colony PCR and Exploring Precision Medicine.
+Our other lab-based module currently available is Exploring Precision Medicine.
 ALL lab-based materials are available below:

 Foundations of Biotech